zhangzurui030-debug/MotoVoyage-app/README.md

-# MotoVoyage-app
 # 🏍 Moto Voyage App

-A motorcycle touring app focused on Hainan Island routes.
+A simple motorcycle touring app focused on Hainan Island routes.

+## 📍 Overview

+This project was built during my exploration of combining motorcycle travel with simple app development.
+It helps organize routes, daily itineraries, and basic map visualization for motorcycle trips.

-## 📍 Features
+## 🚀 Features

-* Route map display (AMap)
+* Route map display using AMap
-* 5-day Hainan motorcycle itinerary
+* 5-day Hainan motorcycle travel itinerary
-* Travel planning interface
-* Scalable project structure

-## 🚀 Project Highlights

-* Built with Flutter for cross-platform development
-* Integrated map-based route visualization
-* Structured travel itinerary system
-* Designed for real-world motorcycle travel use
+* Simple travel planning structure
+* Basic UI for viewing routes and trip details

-## 🧠 AI Usage
+## 🧠 How AI is used

+AI tools were used mainly as assistance during planning:

+* Generate initial travel itineraries
-* Used AI tools to assist in generating travel itineraries and video shooting scripts
+* Help draft video shooting scripts
-* Improved planning efficiency and reduced manual content preparation time
+* Improve efficiency in early-stage content preparation

-## 🌍 Use Case
+## 🌍 Practical Use

-This project is used in real motorcycle touring and photography workflows, helping organize routes, generate content ideas, and present travel plans more efficiently.
+This app is used in my real motorcycle travel and photography workflow.
+It helps me quickly organize routes and content ideas, especially when planning multi-day trips.

 ## 📸 Screenshots

-Coming soon...
+(Will be added later)

 ## 👤 Author